 Pre heat the oven to 375 degrees.
 Place the rhubarb in a casserole in one layer.
-Sprinkle on the sugar and mix to combine.
+Sprinkle with 1 cup of the sugar and mix to combine.
 Bake for 20-25 minutes until tender.
 Remove from the oven and set aside to cool.
 Puree the rhubarb along with the juices (withhold 2 tbs of the syrup if you like to make a soaking syrup for the cake) Place the puree in a container and refrigerate until ready to use.

 Add the 1/4 cup water to a saucepan and sprinkle the gelatin on top, stir with a fork and let sit for 10 minutes (you are blooming the gelatin) Heat the gelatin on a very low heat just until its dissolved.

 In a large mixing bowl add the rhubarb puree, add the warm gelatin and mix thoroughly.
-Whip the cream and 1/4 cup sugar to stiff peaks and fold into the rhubarb mixture.
+Whip the cream and the rest of the sugar (1/4 cup) to stiff peaks and fold into the rhubarb mixture.
 Refrigerate until you are ready to assemble the cake.

 3 eggs (room temperature) separated